 It goes without saying, the larger the ship, the more amenities can be added to it.
-BUT, larger ships also have larger crowds.
+BUT, larger ships also have more crowds.
 In my experience, the crowds can be frustrating on Royal Caribbean ships in the buffet dining rooms and pool decks.
-With so many people trying to use the same, limited space, it can be hard to find a table for a casual meal or a lounge chair to relax poolside.
+With so many people on one Caribbean cruise trying to use the same, limited space, it can be hard to find a table for a casual meal or a lounge chair to relax poolside.
 On the Celebrity Equinox, we never battled for tables or lounge chairs.

 It was nice not having to wait in long lines, except for hand-dipped ice cream, on our Celebrity cruise.

 The Celebrity Equinox crew was also quick to clear away plates and cups, both in the buffet restaurant and around the pool.
 On Royal Caribbean, plates can stack up just about anywhere — even next to the elevator.